Gearing up for Winter Photography

 In winter you must, of course, care for your camera gear to a greater degree.
 It’s quite a challenge to stay dry and keep snow off of your gear.

 Another good idea is a camera case with a chest harness.
-This will give you quick access to your camera when snowshoeing or skiing in.
+This will give you quick access to your camera when snowshoeing or skiing.
 And it will keep you from constantly unloading your main pack in the snow whenever you come across a subject.

 - Batteries.
 Always bring extras and have them fully charged before heading out.
-Todays lithium-ion are far superior and more reliable than standard AA batteries.
+Today lithium-ion is far superior and more reliable than standard AA batteries.
 But they are not immune to cold conditions, keep them warm in your jacket if you can.

-- Microfiber clothes and towels.
+- Microfiber cloths and towels.
 The Hitchhikers Guide to the Universe states “A towel is about the most massively useful thing an interstellar hitchhiker can have…” This is also true for winter photography.
-Despite your best efforts you will constantly be wiping snow and moisture off your gear.
-Not to mention the constant fogging lens, filters and camera bodies will get as you handle them.
+Despite your best efforts, you will constantly be wiping snow and moisture off your gear.
+Not to mention the constant fogging lens, filters, and camera bodies will get as you handle them.
 At least one microfiber cloth is essential, but take three for good measure.

 Backcountry Safety Warning Mt.
 Baker Ski Area #56529 Purchase